PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-12 06:07:11
+Last updated: 2024-04-12 06:07:44
-Random Quote: Stop crying.
-Remember?
-Crying makes you ugly and weak. - Dayanara Diaz
+Random Quote: How does a computer get drunk?
+It takes screenshots. - Will Livingston